hjvw/kick-discord-imgur/README.md

 To run clone repo, change imgur client id in inject.ts file run `npx tsc` in project folder, then go to extensions and import manifest from dist folder.

-You can find imgur client id by making imgur account -> new post -> open web console -> paste image url -> search for post request -> go to headers -> you get client_id=`your client od`
+You can find imgur client id by making imgur account -> new post -> open web console -> paste image url -> search for post request -> go to headers -> you get client_id=`your client id`